Update: Visits are limited to 1 hour.

-The Library building is open and operates under a grab–and–go service model that limits visits to 30 minutes.
-Patrons have direct access to the collection and may come in to get materials.
+The Library building is open and operates on a limited stay model that allows 60 minute visits.
+Patrons have direct access to the collection and some seating areas are open.
 Masks are required for the duration of your stay and must cover both mouth and nose.
 Social distancing protocols and capacity limits are also in place.

-- Returns are only accepted at the east entrance of the Library (parking lot side).
+- Returns are accepted at the east entrance of the Library (parking lot side).